GATE (organization)

 Global Action for Trans Equality (GATE) is an organisation and think tank on gender identity, sex characteristics and bodily diversity (transgender and intersex) issues.
-The current executive director is Mauro Cabral Grinspan.
-Cabral Grinspan is an Argentinian intersex and trans activist, and signatory of the Yogyakarta Principles.
+The current executive director is Erika Castellanos, effective 1 January 2023.

 Founding

-Former co-directors included Justus Eisfeld, a co-founder of Transgender Europe and a contributor to the Activist's Guide for the Yogyakarta Principles in Action and Masen Davis, also formerly Executive Director of the Transgender Law Center.
+Former co-directors included Mauro Cabral Grinspan, Justus Eisfeld, a co-founder of Transgender Europe and a contributor to the Activist's Guide for the Yogyakarta Principles in Action and Masen Davis, also formerly Executive Director of the Transgender Law Center.
 The organization was founded in 2009.

 Activism

 The organization works on reform of medical protocols, HIV response, and access to funding.
 In 2014, GATE and American Jewish World Service published the first study on transgender and intersex groups' access to funding.

 GATE also has a connection with Julia Ehrt of Transgender Europe in Germany and Tamara Adrian of International Lesbian, Gay, Bisexual, Transgender & Intersex Law Association in Venezuela.
 It also maintains a durable relationship with United Nations Special Rapporteurs and NGOs, and tries to advance its political agenda through lobbying at the United Nations and World Health Organization.
 On 17 June, GATE contributed to the resolution of UN Human Rights Council presented by South Africa along with Brazil concerning human rights on sexual orientation and gender identity.
 On 30 June 2011, Cabral Grinspan, held a speech at the European Parliament Subcommittee on Human Rights for the trans and intersex rights.

 In 2022, GATE released a report mapping anti-trans actors in the United Kingdom.
 According to the report there had been a "dramatic increase in anti-trans content and activity in UK media and politics" since 2015, and that the most influential group in this rise was a "large coalition of the right/media", though some centrist and leftist actors were also involved.